Tour Croatia+ trip

 DAY 5

-Visit Postojna Cave, arrival to Rovinj, Croatia
+Visit Postojna Cave and Arrival in Rovinj, Croatia

 Overnight in Rovinj.